-Level 4 - Talking about my thoughts and feelings -
+Level 4 - To Talk about My Thoughts -

 In this level, students learn to express their ideas, opinions or feelings about various topics of daily life.
 They also learn to broaden the conversation so that they can explain the situation and to make a proposal.

-Level 5 - Having a better conversation -
+Level 5 - To Have a Better Conversation -

 In this level, students learn to build smooth personal relationships using Japanese.
 They practice to understand the feelings and situations hidden in the context of the conversation for deeper communication.
 And they learn the expressions to make the other person understand including their feelings and situations.